Meet Our Teaching Faculty

 Caroline Dahl

-Caroline Dahl plays boogie-woogie, blues and rock piano in bands and solo at many Bay Area clubs.
+Caroline Dahl plays boogie-woogie, blues, and rock piano in bands and solo at many Bay Area clubs.
 She is frequently seen wearing sequins and sensible shoes.
 Born and raised in Louisville, Kentucky, she earned a B.A. in English Literature from the University of Kentucky.
 She had some classical piano lessons in high school, but soon abandoned them to self-teaching of American popular styles picked up from records and the radio.
 Specializing in up-tempo boogie woogie, swing, and blues, Caroline currently plays with the Cajun/American roots band, Tom Rigney and Flambeau.
 Caroline also plays solo piano regularly on Sundays at Mama’s Royal Cafe in Mill Valley.
 She has played solo at piano boogie-woogie and blues festivals in France, Switzerland, Norway, Belgium, Denmark, Canada, and at numerous venues in the United States.
-She is also an internationally exhibiting textile artist. carolinedahl.com and YouTube at dahlvideoCaroline teaches only private lessons.
+She is also an internationally exhibiting textile artist. carolinedahl.com and YouTube at dahlvideoCaroline teaches private lessons on Tuesdays at Fort Mason.

 What students are saying: